arduino/ArduinoCore-samd/README.md

 5. Save preferences, then open the Boards Manager.
 6. Install the Arduino SAMD Boards package.
 7. Install the MattairTech SAMD Boards package.
-8. Close Boards Manager, then click Tools->Board->MattairTech MT-D21E.
+8. Close Boards Manager, then click Tools->Board->MattairTech MT-D21E (or MT-D11).
 9. Select the processor with the now visible Tools->Processor menu.
 10. If you do not already have the bootloader or blink sketch installed, see SAM-BA USB CDC Bootloader below.
 11. Plug in the board.
 The blink sketch should be running.